-The Annual Meeting of the St. Regis Yacht Club will be held on Saturday, July 29th at 10:00 am at Camp Wild Air.
+The Annual Meeting of the St. Regis Yacht Club will be held on Saturday, July 27th at 10:00 am at Lone Tree Camp.
 We hope to see many of you there!
 This year we will be voting on an amendment to our constitution.
 The goal is to create a path for former members to rejoin the yacht club.
 The proposed language is:

-The Labor Day Tea will be held at Camp Wild Air on Sunday, September 3rd at 5:00 pm.
+The Labor Day Tea will be held at Lone Tree Camp on Sunday, September 1st at 5:00 pm.

-The Commodores Cup and the Marg Goddard O Boat Race will be held on Saturday, July 29th at 1:00 pm.
+The Commodores Cup and the Marg Goddard O Boat Race will be held on Saturday, July 27th at 2:00 pm.
 Please note, the earlier start time is to accommodate those who wish to attend the Adirondack Museum?s Annual Gala held in Blue Mountain Lake.

 RACING RULES AND LOCAL RULES: